- Public Works

 - No smoking, food, alcoholic beverages or glass containers are allowed.*

-- Smoking is not good for a pet’s health, and cigarette butts are harmful to dogs if swallowed.
+- Smoking is not good for a pet’s health.
+Cigarette butts are harmful to dogs if swallowed.

 - Even good dogs have been known to lunge for human food.

 - Dog supervising skills decrease dramatically with alcohol consumption.

 - Glass can break.
 Dogs don’t wear shoes.
 Put your beverage in a thermos and save the paws.

 - Individuals in the park should wear shoes at all times.
 Bare feet are discouraged for your own health and safety.
 (Scoop the Poop!